-The MSCI EAFE index is widely followed, and aside from the TSP I Fund, there are many other mutual funds and ETFs that track it.
-Popular examples include Vanguard's Developed Markets Index Fund (VDMIX), iShares MSCI EAFE Index Fund (EFA), and the Vanguard MSCI EAFE ETF (VEA).
-With an annual expense ratio of 0.025%, the TSP I Fund is a very low cost way to gain diversified exposure to the international stock market.
-To put this in perspective, the expense ratio of the above mentioned Vanguard and iShares funds is between 4.8 and 13.6 times larger than that of the TSP I Fund!
+There are many other mutual funds and ETFs that track a similar index as the one followed by the TSP I Fund, for example the Vanguard Developed Markets Index Fund (VTMGX) and iShares MSCI EAFE Index Fund (EFA).
+With an annual expense ratio of 0.053%, the TSP I Fund is a very low cost way to gain diversified exposure to the international stock market.
+To put this in perspective, the expense ratio of the iShares EFA ETF is 6 times higher than that of the TSP I Fund!

 Your investment in the TSP I Fund is subject to stock market risk (because the MSCI EAFE index returns will rise and fall during bull and bear markets).
 As can be seen from the performance charts and statistics above, the I Fund is more volatile (higher risk) than the C Fund or even the S Fund.
 The efficient market theory would dictate that in the long run, investors will "get paid" for taking on this extra risk.

 The EAFE index and I Fund returns are also exposed to currency risk: index prices will rise or fall as the value of the U.S. dollar decreases or increases relative to the value of the currencies of the countries represented in the EAFE index.
 Depending on your point of view, this "currency risk" may be a welcome source of currency diversification.
 (The U.S. dollar has generally been trending lower against other major world currencies since the mid-1980s.
 That being said, past trends don't tell us anything about where the dollar might go next).